 Weight.
 Assign weights to your different backends to distribute traffic across a set of backends, either evenly or according to weight coefficients.
 For more information, see Weights.

 Origin host header

-Requests that are forwarded by Azure Front Door to an origin will include a host header field that the origin uses to retrieve the targeted resource.
+Requests that get forwarded by Azure Front Door to an origin include a host header field that the origin uses to retrieve the targeted resource.
 The value for this field typically comes from the origin URI that has the host header and port.